DHTMLX/docs-suite/docs/grid/configuration.md

 **Related sample**: [Grid.
 Adjust Columns](https://snippet.dhtmlx.com/zfrpe22d)

-It is also possible to set the [](grid/api/grid_adjust_config.md) property to *true* in the configuration of a separate column to make its width to adjust automatically to the content:
+It is also possible to use the [](grid/api/grid_adjust_config.md) property in the configuration of a separate column:

 ~~~js
 var grid = new dhx.Grid("grid_container", {